-- 1. Prepare lesson plans for the first six weeks of the spring semester before the winter break.
+- 1. Prepare lesson plans for the first twelve weeks of the spring semester before the winter break.
 This is the beginning of the field-based requirement.
-The lesson plans prepared in early fall may be used if appropriate and approved by the cooperating teacher and field supervisors. - 2.
+The lesson plans prepared in early fall may be used if appropriate and must be approved by the cooperating teacher and field supervisors. - 2.
 Prepare lesson plans weekly and/or revise and upload in Canvas by Friday midnight for the following week. - 3.
 Be prepared to adjust lesson plans for the class to accommodate class schedule changes, student schedule changes, or feedback from field supervisor and cooperating teacher. - 4.
 Work with the cooperating teacher to notify parents about teaching the class. - 5.
 Attend regularly scheduled teacher planning meetings or school faculty meetings unless otherwise notified by the principal or the cooperating teacher. - 6.
 Communicate with the cooperating teacher daily about teaching performance. - 7.
 Issue formal grades for assignments only with the approval and supervision of the cooperating teacher.
 The cooperating teacher has final responsibility for student grades. - 8.
 Debrief with the cooperating teacher about daily and walk-through observations. - 9.
 Respond to the field supervisors' observations.
-Debrief observations with field supervisors about problem areas. - Attend all scheduled planning and feedback meetings with field supervisor and cooperating teacher.
+Debrief observations with field supervisors about problem areas. - 10.
+Attend all scheduled planning and feedback meetings with field supervisor and cooperating teacher.
 Complete and submit all required written assignments on time to the field supervisor.
 Prepare for a mid-term and final teaching defense. - 11.
 Know and accept that the cooperating teacher has the final responsibility for what happens in the class. - 12.
 Address routine discipline problems immediately and consult the cooperating teacher and the field supervisor for feedback on effective classroom management techniques. - 13.
 If placed on a growth plan by the director of the program, follow the plan explicitly to improve performance.
 Work closely with the cooperating teacher and field supervisor to implement the growth plan. - 14.
-The program requires candidates to stay in the classroom for the entire spring semester, but may teach only a part of the semester and perform other classroom duties such as tutoring or small group work with students during testing preparation.

-15. After a successful field-based experience and passing State exams, seek employment and apply for probationary or intern certificate.
+The program requires candidates to stay in the classroom for the entire spring semester but may teach only a part of the semester and perform other classroom duties such as tutoring or small group work with students during testing preparation.
+The Student Teacher Resident must plan and teach a minimum of one class from the cooperating teacher's classes for the entire semester.
+Depending on the cooperating teacher, the student teacher resident may teach as many classes as the cooperating teacher permits. - 15.
+After a successful field-based experience and passing State exams, seek employment and apply for probationary or intern certificate.
 Keep the director of the program informed about employment search.
 Employment for the internship year must be located within the Houston area.
 The Department will approve the probationary or intern certificate after the school district completes the Statement of Eligibility form and returns it to the Department.
 5-Year MAT candidates must have completed the undergraduate degree before the probationary or intern certificate is approved.